 Program Requirements Credits

-Choose Two (2) Pairs 10
+Choose two pairs 10

-CHM 151 & 152
+CHM 151 and 152

-CHM 130 & 230 or 8
+CHM 130 and 230 or 8

-BIO 181 & 182 or
+BIO 181 and 182 or

-PHY 110 & 111 or
+PHY 110 and 111 or

-PHY 121 & 131 or
+PHY 121 and 131 or

-GLG 101 & 102
+GLG 101 and 102

 Pre-professional students must complete the

-CHM 151-152 sequence and may not choose
+CHM 151 and 152 sequences and may not

-CHM 130&230 for their section option.
+choose CHM 130 and 230 for their section

+option.

-Choice of One (1) Course 4-5
+Choice of One 4-5

 MTH 190; MTH 213

-The AGEC-S block for Math & Science majors
+The AGEC-S block for Math and Science

-requires MTH 191.
+majors requires MTH 191.

 Science/Math Electives 8

-MTH 190 or above; CHM 130 or above; any PHY
+MTH 190 or above; CHM 130 or above; PHY

-110 or above; BIO 180 or above; any GLG 101 or
+110 or above; BIO 180 or above; GLG 101 or

-above; any ENV class; CSC 150.
+above; any ENV or CSC 150

 Program Credits 30-31

 Degree Earned Credits

-General Education 37-38
+General Education 37-40

 Program Requirements 30-31

-Total 67-69
+Total 67-71

-Health Occupation
+Health Occupation (AS)

-This option is appropriate for students who plan to enter nursing or other allied health professions.
+Health Occupation is appropriate for students who plan to enter nursing or other allied health professions.
 Upon completion of this degree students will be prepared to transfer to programs at four-year universities or technical schools.
 Math 114 is a recognized option to meet the General Education requirements for the State of Arizona and also meets the requirement for a math course in the nursing programs at NAU and ASU.
+IMPORTANT: To fulfill General Education Social and Behavioral Science Core Students must take PSY 111.
+General Education program requirements can be found on page 35.
+All A.S. degrees require ANY BIO class to fulfill the Science Core.